Treasure Island, San Francisco: Military base

-Since before the 1950s, and through the 1990s (throughout both Korean & Vietnam wars) the U.S. Navy's Naval Technical Training Center (NTTC) – Treasure Island, was operational.
+Since before the 1950s and through the 1990s (throughout both Korean & Vietnam wars), the U.S. Navy's Naval Technical Training Center (NTTC) – Treasure Island, was operational.
 Multiple Maintenance Skills were part of the curriculum there, including training of Electronic Technicians (ET) in Radiation and Detection equipment (RADIAC), Communications & Radar systems, as well as training of Shipfitter and Damage Control Technicians, which also covered Nuclear Biological & Chemical (NBC) Warfare Decontamination (DECON) techniques.
-In 1972 a new U.S. Navy Rate consisting of the old Shipfitter and Damage Control Technician ratings was created.
+In 1972, a new U.S. Navy rate, consisting of the old Shipfitter and Damage Control Technician ratings, was created.
 This new U.S. Navy rate was Hull Maintenance Technician (HT).
-The Navy later realized that Damage Control is such a large responsibility, it needed a rating specifically tasked with those duties, hence the reemergence of the Damage Controlman Rating in 1988.
+The Navy later realized that Damage Control was such a large responsibility that it needed a rating specifically tasked with those duties, hence the reemergence of the Damage Controlman Rating in 1988.

-In recognition of his naval base leadership and development efforts since the inception of US Naval Station Treasure Island, Rear Admiral Hugo Wilson Osterhaus Square was established in front of Building 1 Administration Building, Treasure Island.
+In recognition of his naval base leadership and development efforts since the inception of U.S. Naval Station Treasure Island, Rear Admiral Hugo Wilson Osterhaus Square was established in front of Building 1 Administration Building, Treasure Island.
 Medal of Honor and Navy Cross recipient USMC Gunnery Sgt John Basilone movie theatre Building 401 @ 680 Avenue I was established in recognition as being one of the earliest World War II heroes.

 The station was identified by the 1991 Base Realignment and Closure Commission, and NAVSTA Treasure Island closed in 1997.
 Remaining military structures included Bldg.
 600 @ 750 Avenue M (former Naval Firefighting School, now SFFD's Treasure Island Training Facility & Temporary SFFD Fire Station 48), Bldg.
-157 (Navy Fire station 2 built circa 1942 wood-frame building which lacks modern earthquake Seismic retrofit) @ 849 Avenue D (SFFD Station 48 closed March 7, 2014, due to health hazards & excessive deferred maintenance), and the 20000 sqft Bldg.
-180 by US Naval Station Way & California Ave (now a winery).
+157 (Navy Fire station 2 built circa 1942 wood-frame building which lacks modern earthquake Seismic retrofit) @ 849 Avenue D (SFFD Station 48 closed March 7, 2014, due to health hazards and excessive deferred maintenance), and the 20000 sqft Bldg.
+180 by U.S. Naval Station Way and California Ave (now a winery).